-The configuration which we just made above is the default SNMP configuration and it should be fine for testing. however, if you are planning to set up SNMP in production you should use either rocommunity which is read-only community, or rwcommunity which is SNMP with read-write access.
+The configuration we just made above is the default SNMP configuration, and it should be fine for testing.
+However, if you plan to set up SNMP in production, you should use either rocommunity, a read-only community, or rwcommunity, which is SNMP with read-write access.

 You should also specify the monitoring server address or subnet to enhance the security.